nil4/dotnet-transform-xdt/README.md

 ### Known issues

-- `dotnet transform-xdt` must come before `dotnet publish-iis`
+- Whitespace in the output XML file is not always correctly preserved.
+As a workaround, run `dotnet transform-xdt`  before `dotnet publish-iis`, as the latter will format the file.
 - Logging and diagnostics is messy and should be cleaned up (like [dotnet-watch](https://github.com/aspnet/dotnet-watch))
-- Unit tests have not been ported
+- Unit tests have not been ported.

 Is the list above missing anything?
 Please [log an issue](https://github.com/nil4/dotnet-transform-xdt/issues).